HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 Clone `https://github.com/HandBrake/HandBrake.git` using your git client.

 Source code for the GUI resides in the `win\CS` folder and the solution file is named `HandBrake.sln`.
 Make sure HandBrakeWPF is set as the startup project in the Solution Explorer: right-click on HandBrakeWPF and select "Set as startup project".

 To build the GUI, select Build Solution from the Build menu.

-Locate the output folder where `HandBrake.exe` is created (typically in `win\CS\HandBrakeWPF\bin\...`, depending on the selected build profile).
+When complete, locate the output folder where `HandBrake.exe` is created (typically in `win\CS\HandBrakeWPF\bin\...`, depending on the selected build profile).
 Copy `hb.dll` to this folder.
 This completes the build process.